inanepain/id-forge/README.md

 - Several ID generators (`UUIDv4`, `ULID`, `Nanoid`, Snowflake-like IDs) via a common `IdGeneratorInterface`

-- Simple configuration objects and factory helpers
+- Simple configuration of objects and factory helpers

 All examples target PHP 8.2+ (the codebase is PHP 8.4-ready).
 Namespaces are rooted under `Inane\IdForge`.